The Rev. Dr. William Kondrath, Bridge Priest

 Julia Baker, Director of Parish Operations

 Julia joined our staff in November 2017 after enjoying several years of independent consulting work with an artist in the Needham area.
 Originally from the Midwest, Julia, her husband and their daughter moved to Needham in 1995.
-Following years of active volunteering in the schools and the Episcopal Church she returned to the working world as Parish Administrator for Christ Church, Needham.
+Following years of active volunteering in the schools and the Episcopal Church Julia returned to the working world as Parish Administrator for Christ Church, Needham.
 In her free time she enjoys needlepointing, reading, golf and playing with their two dogs - Gracie and Doc!